 It's difficult to avoid the festivals in Sweden this month, especially in Stockholm and Gothenburg.
 August is also notorious for some of Sweden's wackiest goings-on.
 See if you can join a traditional crayfish party, a get-together celebrating the fish taking place countrywide on August 8, while the Surströmming celebrations on Ulvön island on the High Coast later in the month are in honor of fermented herring.

-It's warm, and the sun is regularly shining, so most people want to be outdoors whenever possible this month.
+It's warm, and the sun shines regularly, so most people want to be outdoors whenever possible this month.
 Take to the waters—they're their warmest of the year right now—with a boat trip or kayak ride along the waterways of Stockholm, which fan out into the Stockholm Archipelago, which you can also visit on a guided boat trip or self-guided kayak adventure.

 Sweden's lakes are also inviting to plunge into in August.
 You could do this after experiencing one of Sweden's atmospheric wood-fired saunas somewhere like Lake Örsjön (such saunas are a tradition countrywide, and part of the ritual is the cool-off in the water afterward).
 Consider breaking up a bicycle ride around the edge of Sweden's and the European Union's largest lake, Lake Vänern, with just such a dip.

 Hiking is another popular activity this month.
 For adventurers hitting the famous Kungsleden trail, the section between Ammarnäs and Jäckvik sees fewer crowds.
 You could also escape the masses on Southern Sweden's Skåneleden Trail in Skåne county.
-The 807-mile (1,300-km) route is long enough for solitude-seekers to trek stretches without passing a single soul.
-Another multi-day trail with ample opportunities for cooling off with interspersed wild swims is the Kustsigen, the coast path leading along the western seaboard from Tjörn near Gothenburg up to Oslo in Norway.
+The 807-mile (1,300 km) route is long enough for solitude-seekers to trek stretches without passing a single soul.
+Another multiday trail with ample opportunities to cool off with interspersed wild swims is the Kustsigen, the coast path along the western seaboard from Tjörn near Gothenburg to Oslo in Norway.

 Events in August